jonnonz1/nz-statute-book/acts/public/2003/credit-contracts-and-consumer-finance-act-2003.md

 ### 9G Preparation and issue of Responsible Lending Code
 (1) The Minister must prepare and issue the Responsible Lending Code.
-(2) The Minister may use any process that the Minister considers appropriate to develop the Code, but must— (a) publish a draft Code and release it to the public:
+(2) The Minister may use any process that the Minister considers appropriate to develop the Code, but must— (a) release a draft Code to the public:
   (b) consult persons, or representatives of such persons, that the Minister considers will be substantially affected by the Code:
   (c) consider comments received on the draft Code:
   (d) prepare a revised Code in response to comments received:
   (e) consult the Minister of Commerce and the Minister of Finance:
   (f) consider comments received from those Ministers:
   (g) issue the Code.
+(3) The Code may specify different commencement dates for different provisions, but no date may be before the 28th day after the date on which the Code is published in accordance with subsection (4).
+(4) The Code is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 9H Responsible Lending Code comes into force by notice in Gazette
-(1) After the Minister has issued the Code, as provided for in section 9G(2), the Minister must give notice in the Gazette of the date or dates on which the provisions of the Code come into force.
-(2) The notice may state different dates for different provisions, but no date may be before the 28th day after the date on which the notice is published in the Gazette.
-(2A)
-(2B)
-(3) Each provision in the Code comes into force on the date stated in the notice that applies to the provision.
-(4) The Code and the notice are each disallowable instruments, but not legislative instruments, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
-(5) The Ministry must ensure that the Code is available at all reasonable times on an Internet site maintained by or on behalf of the Ministry.
+[Repealed]

 ### 9I Amendment of Responsible Lending Code
 (1) The Minister may, at any time, amend or replace the Responsible Lending Code.
-(2) Sections 9G and 9H apply, with any necessary modifications, to any amendment to, or replacement of, the Code.
+(2) Section 9G applies, with any necessary modifications, to any amendment to, or replacement of, the Code.
 (3) However, in the case of a minor amendment that does not materially affect the Code, the Minister need not comply with section 9G(2)﻿(a) to (f).

 **Publication of standard form contract terms and costs of borrowing**